 If using striped fabric, cut the fabric so the lines run vertically along the longest measurement.
 I think vertical stripes just look better for this project.

-Take two cuts and place wrong sides together and stitch along the bottom and both sides.
+Take two cuts and place RIGHT sides together and stitch along the bottom and both sides.

 Leave the short top edge open.